 - Make sure you have support from management

-- Let everyone involved within the company know
+- Keep everyone involved within the company up to date

 Flip van Eijndhoven, Country Manager talent.io

-Recruiters need to better predict and respond to the search behaviour of candidates.
-Try to find out which platforms often use the searched profile.
-So don't just think of Linkedin, but also check out other social media, job boards, niche job fairs and online communities.
+Recruiters need to learn to better predict the search behavior of candidates and respond accordingly.
+Try to find out which platforms the searched profile often uses.
+Don't just focus on Linkedin, but also look at other social media, job boards, niche job fairs and online communities.

-What tools do I still use next to Linkedin?
+Which tools does Bo use besides Linkedin?
 The ATS system Recruitee

-.
-This tool helps me to keep an overview of all vacancies and candidates.
-This way I always know who is in what phase, and I can inform the right people about the next step.
-There is even a link between Officient and Recruitee, which adds an accepted candidate directly as an employee!3.
-'The war for talent is over, talent has won.'
+is her favorite.
+This tool helps her to keep an overview of all vacancies and candidates.
+This way she always knows who is in which phase, and she can inform the right people about the next step.
+There's even a link between Officient and Recruitee, which adds an accepted candidate directly as an employee!
+3. 'The war for talent is over, talent has won.'

 Dave Hazlehurst, Partner Ph., CreativeTechnical profiles

 today have the choice between an average of 4 jobs.
-How do you, as an employer, ensure that a suitable candidate chooses you?
+As an employer, how do you make sure that a suitable candidate will choose you?
 A few tips:

 - Candidates want to identify with the company they work for.
-So make sure you always give the mission and vision of the organization well.
+So make sure you clearly state the mission and vision of the organization.